MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchTeamsDeployment.md

 ```

 ### -UsersToNotify
-The tenant admin emailId to send the completion report of the batch deployment.
+The email addresses of up to five recipients to notify about this deployment.
+The recipients will receive email notifications about deployment status.
+The email contains the orchestration ID for the batch you submitted and any errors that may have occurred.

 ```yaml
 Type: String